Kyriosity/read-write/readme+/dev/code/readme+/code-quality.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:desert:</sup>&nbsp;<sub>Prototypes, stand-alone auxiliaries, temporary solutions.</sub>

 Some smart individuals develop great apps alone and are so good at keeping all details and the whole picture in mind that don't need and like to lose time with code organization.
 However, it's exceptional and not about enterprise development.

-## Appendix 2 (of 2).
-Elegant code

-Could something transcend high-quality code?
-Yes, elegant HQ code.

-Generally it was Assembler, then high-level, then OOP, then templates.

-🚧 TO BE WRITTEN...